bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     and then retry the start command.

 21. If you are creating a validator, wait till your new node catches up to the rest of the zone.
 It will be obvious as the node will slow down output and be getting blocks every 4-5 seconds.

-To be sure, run the following command in another terminal on the validator and look for false:
+    To be sure, run the following command in another terminal on the validator and look for the output of `true`:

-    ```text
+    ```
-    blzcli status | jq ".sync_info.catching_up"
+    watch 'blzcli status | jq ".sync_info.catching_up == false"'
     ```

 22. If you are following the **REHEARSAL** PATH, SKIP this step.